bharath-123/builder-specs/specs/deneb/assembler.md

     return tob_bid_txs + rob_bid_txs
 ```

 We do not specify how to get the final payload from the tx list obtained from the above.
 That activity is left to the implementor.
+The implementor of the assembler
+has to set the fee recipient of the block to the relayers address.
+All the MEV rewards should go the relayer.
+The relayer should be responsible for paying out the validator
+and the builder.
+The builder can add the validator and builder payouts to the end of the TOB and ROB bid.

 Below we define how to merge the bids and get an aggregated builder bid.
 In this stage, we also have the latest execution payload header which is
 built from the tx list generated from merge_txs.
 The final bid pubkey is a BLS aggregate of the tob builder pub key and rob builder pub key